Yulin-W/alternate-history-editor/README.md

 Note: equirectangular projection functionality has been incorporated into the main demo; consequently the original demo for it has been removed

+Note: the startup and projection changing might be slow

 You can also download some of the sample timelines and load them into the demo to play around

 ## Possible uses